contagon/handbook/handbook/6-stake-leadership.md

 The stake president instructs a newly called patriarch before he begins giving blessings.
 He teaches the patriarch about the sacred, revelatory nature of his office.
 He carefully reviews with the patriarch the instructions in the following sources:

-* Information and Suggestions for Patriarchs
+* Sections [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings) and [38.2.10](38-church-policies-and-guidelines.md#38210-patriarchal-blessings) in this handbook
-* Worldwide Leadership Training Meeting: The Patriarch
+* Information and Suggestions for Patriarchs (a resource for stake presidents and patriarchs)

 ### 6.6.4 Supervising the Work of the Stake Patriarch